digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/performance.rst

 but translated to one create and an exercise.
 Use a `nonconsuming` choice instead, possibly with a choice observer if you need to leave a trace on the ledger for audit purposes.

 Generally, using `lookupKey` is also discouraged.
-If you use `lookupByKey` for on-ledger deduplication, the lookup require a database lookup, as in the absolut majority of the cases, the lookupByKey will resolve to `None`.
+If you use `lookupByKey` for on-ledger deduplication, the lookup requires a database lookup, as the lookupByKey will resolve to `None` in most cases.
 Instead, use command deduplication on the Ledger API.
 Second, the current `lookupByKey` will not be supported in a multi-domain deployment, as the current semantic only works on a single-domain deployment and can not be translated 1:1 to multi-domain.